– A Fresh Perspective for Funeral Directors.

 Videos can capture a lifetime of memories for families, but a granite monument or Tribute Memorial adorned with family photos and special memories will keep your customers’ memories alive forever.

-If you offer your customers any tribute video, you have created the perfect opportunity to provide a laser etched Tribute memorial.
+If you offer your customers any tribute video, you have created the perfect opportunity to provide an etched memorial.

 Families will have gone through years and years of photographs and cherished memories and selected their favorite photos to share with loved ones.
 Those favorite photos can be laser engraved onto a memorial, creating a high profit, high satisfaction product your customers won’t be able to turn down.